 CoVantage FITMoney is a financial literacy series designed to present basic financial concepts in a small or large group format.
 The lessons have the flexibility to be taught as both a series or individually.
 Besides offering a variety of topics, FITMoney also has the ability to cater to most age groups.
 Topics include:

 It's a Money Thing is a new way to learn about personal finances, with bite-sized episodes to teach about comparing cards, mortgages, and credit scores!
-Check out the complete It's a Money Thing playlist on our YouTube Channel!
+Check out the complete It's a Money Thing playlist!